Bdot42/mfakto/README-mfakto.txt

 # 2.2 Running mfakto (Linux) #
 ##############################

-- AMD APP 2.4 or higher and Catalyst driver 11.7 or higher are required
+- AMD APP 2.5 or higher and Catalyst driver 11.4 or higher are required
-- export LD_LIBRARY_PATH=$AMD_APP_DIR/lib/x86_64
 - run mfakto
 - precompiled version is only available for 64-bit (built on SuSE 11.4)